Tkoukoutzelas/TwoHopPrivacy-with-Apache-Sedona/README.md

 To run the above code, the following need to be installed: <br />
 Python: 3.9 Version <br />
 Apache Spark: 3.5.4 Version <br />
-Apache Sedona : 1.7.0 Version
+Apache Sedona : 1.7.0 Version <br />

+The executable file is TwoHopSedona.py

 Also, the following arguments need to be provided respectively,before execution: NumberOfUsers,KAnonymity,NumberOfPOIs,NumberOfPartitions,NumberOfNearestNeighbors <br />